 It will bring out the character that you may have thought is lost.

-Moreover, you will get more texture, and even discover new origin, variety, and roast flavors that you’ve never noticed while using paper filters.
+Moreover, you will get more body, and even discover new origin, variety, and roast flavors that you’ve never noticed while using paper filters.

 This is another reason why I think owning a Hario Woodneck drip pot is worth it.
 Even if it’s not your go-to day-to-day coffee maker, it lets you explore different aspects of the coffee beans you have.